TALK TO SALES

 How to grow your insurance book of business with an HRA

 As a health insurance broker or agent, growing your book of business is a priority.
-While standard methods like upselling, networking, and advertising are the traditional path to a solid book of business, staying up to date on popular health benefits is also key.
+While methods like upselling, networking, and advertising are the traditional path to a solid book of business, staying current on popular health benefits is also key.

-Many brokers and agents understand traditional health insurance options such as group health insurance.
-But fewer understand how flexible health benefits like health reimbursement arrangements (HRAs)can help their book of business, and your clients, be more successful.
+Most successful agents and brokers understand traditional health insurance options like group plans.
+But more need to know how flexible health benefits like health reimbursement arrangements (HRAs) can help their book of business and clients be more successful.

 This blog will discuss ways to create and grow your insurance book of business, including how an HRA can help you meet your business goals.